Secure CheckoutPersonal information is secured with SSL technology.

 - No. of pages:

 - Paperback ISBN:

 - eBook ISBN:

-Associate Professor Medicinal Plant Science University of Pretoria Pretoria, South Africa
+Full Professor and Research Chair, Medicinal Plant Science, University of Pretoria, Pretoria, South Africa

 "Reanalyzing medicinal plants using this perspective could reveal a world of knowledge encompassing valuable potential sources of drugs and hope for future medications for currently incurable diseases.
 The work presented in this book will be most advantageous for undergraduate and postgraduate students as well as academic staff researching plants for medicinal and cosmetic purposes in South Africa and indeed the rest of the world.
 The accessible and informative writing style, which is consistent throughout the chapters, also lends itself to being of interest to lay people with a particular interest in medicinal plants and how they work.
 The writing is pitched at a level to provide the specialist with intriguing information, updated facts and references but will also resonate with the novice who would like to gain more in-depth information on the highlighted topics." --Frontiers in Pharmacology